Germans in the American Revolution: Brunswick-Wolfenbüttel

 These soldiers were the majority of the German-speaking regulars under General John Burgoyne in the Saratoga campaign of 1777, and were generally referred to as "Brunswickers."
 The combined forces from Brunswick and Hesse-Hanau accounted for nearly half of Burgoyne's army, and the Brunswickers were known for being especially well-trained.
 One of the ships used to cross Lake Champlain flew a flag of Braunschweig to recognize their significance to the army.
 Riedesel's Brunswick troops made a notable entry into the Battle of Hubbardton, singing a Lutheran hymn while making a bayonet charge against the American right flank, which may have saved the collapsing British line.
 Riedesel's wife, Friederike, traveled with her husband and kept a journal which remains an important primary account of the Saratoga campaign.
 After Burgoyne's surrender, 2,431 Brunswickers were detained as part of the Convention Army until the end of the war.

 Brunswick sent 5,723 troops to North America, of whom 3,015 did not return home in the autumn of 1783.
 Some losses were to death or desertion, but many Brunswickers became familiar with America during their time with the Convention Army, and when the war ended, they were granted permission to stay by both Congress and their officers.
 Many had taken the opportunity to desert as the Convention Army was twice marched through Pennsylvania German settlements in eastern Pennsylvania.
 As the Duke of Brunswick received compensation from the British for every one of his soldiers killed in America, it was in his best interest to report the deserters as dead, whenever possible.
 The Duke even offered six months' pay to soldiers who remained or returned to America.
+However, Brunswick's decision to send troops to North America was ultimately financially unprofitable, and the new Prince Karl was nearly brought to financial ruin.